-.
-Fiona Mair, home economist from CHOICE’s test kitchen, found it does both things well.
-It produces a pulpy juice because there's no separation of pulp and juice – and you'll undoubtedly get more fibre from a juice with pulp, as it includes all the fibre from pulp, skin, seeds and stems in some cases.
-For nutritional values we found in our latest juicers test, click here
+Essentially the NutriBullet juices and mills; and our home economist Fiona Mair found it does both well.
+It produces a pulpy juice because there's no separation of pulp and juice – and you'll undoubtedly get more fibre from a juice with pulp rather than not as it includes all the fibre from pulp, skin, seeds and stems in some cases.
+For nutritional yield see our juicers test.

-The Nutribullet is similar to a blender, but due to the shape of the cup and the high-speed blades it can blend the food to a smooth texture, which can be thick or thin depending on the amount of liquid added.
-The blending takes approximately 30 seconds to achieve a very smooth consistency, but this will depend on the type of fruit and vegetables or if you're adding nuts or seeds.
-It also has a blade that can dry-mill nuts, oats and seeds.
+It's similar to a blender but due to the shape of the cup and the high speed blades it can blend the food to a smooth texture, which can be thick or thin depending on the amount of liquid added.
+The blending takes approximately 30 seconds to achieve a very smooth consistency – it'll depend on the type of fruit and vegetables or if you're adding nuts or seeds.
+It also has a mill blade that can dry mill nuts, oats and seeds.

-The claim to be able to blend seeds and stems comes with some caveats – not all seeds are recommended due to toxins and the instructions point these out.
-We found that skins from grapes didn’t tend to process well, and when processing nuts and seeds, these aren’t processed fully and tend to leave a gritty feel in the mouth.
+The claim to be able to blend seeds and stems comes with some caveats – not all seeds are recommended due to toxins, and it points these out.
+We found that skins from grapes didn't tend to process well, and when processing nuts and seeds, these aren't processed fully and tend to leave a gritty feel in the mouth.

 Ease of use

-The Nutribullet is a small, lightweight unit that can be stored easily, is easy to assemble and very easy to clean.
+The NutriBullet is a small, lightweight unit that can be stored easily, is easy to assemble and very easy to clean.
 It comes with two cup sizes (400mL and 700mL).
-To start it up all you do is fill up the cups to the prescribed limits, screw on a cap, place it in the blender mechanism and push down and twist to start it.
+To start it up, all you do is fill up the cups to the prescribed limits, screw on a cap, place it in the blender mechanism and push down and twist to start.

-The only downsides are that the screw-on blade extractor can be difficult to tighten and remove if you have weak wrists, and while the cups are dishwasher safe, the blades are not.
-The blades require a warm, soapy wash only.
+The only downside is that the screw-on blade extractor can be difficult to tighten and remove if you have weak wrists, and while the cups are dishwasher safe, the blades are not.
+The blades require a warm soapy wash only.

-We found the Nutribullet was a handy juicer, which can replace a small food processor, juicer and blender.
+We thought the NutriBullet was a handy juicer that can replace a small food processor, juicer and blender.
 Mostly it blends, juices and mills well and is easy to store and clean.
-However, it is noisy and reasonably expensive compared to other blenders.
+But it's reasonably expensive compared to other blenders and pretty noisy.